Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 You can, for example, use PowerShell's `Start-Transcript` and `Stop-Transcript` commands to create a logging wrapper around Set-OutlookSignatures.ps1.
 ## 16.9.
 How can I get more script output for troubleshooting?
-Start the script with the '-debug' and '-verbose' parameters to get the maximum output for troubleshooting.
+Start the script with the '-verbose' parameter to get the maximum output for troubleshooting.
 ## 16.10.
 Can multiple script instances run in parallel?
 The script is designed for being run in multiple instances at the same.
 You can combine any of the following scenarios:
 - One user runs multiple instances of the script in parallel